 Another missionary couple, the Adragnas from the middle western United States, arrived and were sent to Rome to help Pio Boccini establish a viable congregation there.
-Sadly, unresolved culture shock forced them home even before they had finished language study.
+Sadly, unresolved culture shock forced the Adragnas home even before they had finished their language study.
 Del Rosso continued to dream and pray for the assignment of another missionary couple who would go to the Naples area.

 Mario Cianchi was sent from the Florence congregation in what would be an unsuccessful attempt to plant a church in the Venice region at a town named Vicenza.
 There were no funds available for Mario's full-time support, so he found a job to support himself while he worked to start the new group.
 An independent congregation in Sarzana where Luigi Morano was pastor merged with the Church of the Nazarene.
 That congregation soon helped give birth to another group in nearby La Spezia where some of Angelo Cereda's converts from Sicily had moved to find work.
 Although Fritz Liechti was without Bible school training, he accepted an invitation to come down from Switzerland to help pastor the Florence congregation.

-In 1964 the Cerratos returned to the U.S. They had agreed to go to Italy on a two-year assignment and had overstayed that time by two years.
+In 1964, the Cerratos returned to the U.S. They had agreed to go to Italy on a two-year assignment and had overstayed that time by two years.
 They were anxious to return to a U.S. pastorate.
 In a debriefing with the Nazarene Department of World Missions, Cerrato recommended moving away from the policy of sending couples of Italian ancestry as unnecessary and even at times counterproductive.
-The Paul Wires from central Oklahoma had been placed under general appointment by the General Board in January of 1964.
+Paul and Teddy Wire from Oklahoma had been placed under general appointment by the General Board in January of 1964.
 When the Cerratos stood firm on their decision to return to the U.S., the Wires were sent to replace them.

-Incredibly for a man his age, Alfredo Del Rosso was to continue pastoring Civitavecchia, commuting back and forth every weekend.
+Incredibly for a man his age, Alfredo Del Rosso continued pastoring the Civitavecchia church, commuting back and forth every weekend.
 His daughter Maria and her husband Alberto Parenti who were living in Rome at that time began coming out to help with the church.

-Among the Italian students Alfredo Del Rosso was helping in that first semester at the new school was Salvatore Scognamiglio, who went on to become the Italian district superintendent, and Mario Cianchi, who for several years served as district NYI president.
+Among the Italian students Alfredo Del Rosso was helping in that first semester at the new school was Salvatore Scognamiglio, who went on to become the Italian district superintendent, and Mario Cianchi, who for several years served as president of the youth organization.

 Says Nielson of Del Rosso's contribution to the school: "The students and staff loved him, responded positively to his spiritual leadership, dynamic instruction in the classroom, and his wholesome friendship.
 He was most cooperative and supportive in every way."